 Fuel vapor collection system (petrol models)

-This system serves to collect fuel vapors from the fuel tank into a special carbon filter.
-From where they are then sent to the engine intake ports for subsequent combustion during normal engine operation.
+This system is used to collect fuel vapors from the fuel tank into a special carbon filter.
+From there they are then sent to the engine intake ports for subsequent combustion during normal engine operation.

 Exhaust system